Close

 Crew member

-• you’re working on foreign-owned and registered vehicles that are used mainly to transport cargo and passengers internationally, and
+you’re working on foreign-owned and registered vehicles that are used mainly to transport cargo and

 Emergency service provider